acend/quarkus-techlab/content/en/docs/02.0/24_health.md

 ## Health UI

-The smallrye-health extension ships with a simple health ui.
+The `quarkus-smallrye-health` extension ships with a simple health ui.
 Point your browser to <http://localhost:8081/q/health-ui/>
 and explore the health ui.

 ![Health UI](../health-ui.png)